Skip to content

 Note

-Add the label node-local-dns-injection=enabled to the namespace to enable the DNS cache feature.
+The namespace needs to be labeled with node-local-dns-injection=enabled to enable the DNS cache feature.

-Choose AOM Application Operations Management, uninstall the ICAgent plugin, and turn off the switches for continued log and metrics collection.
+Select AOM Application Operations Management and uninstall the ICAgent plugin, and turn off the switches for continuing log collection beyond quota and metric collection.

-• You can choose to use the default built-in caching service.
-If you do not use the default built-in caching service, configure Redis as follows:
+• You can choose to use the built-in cache service by default.
+If you do not use the built-in cache service, configure Redis according to the following requirements:

-• Redis version: 6.0, standard master-slave architecture, supporting dual replicas.
+• Redis version: 6.0, standard master-slave architecture, supports dual replicas.

 • Configure Redis password.

-• Add the ECS internal network IP automatically created by CCE to the Redis whitelist.
+• Add the internal IP addresses of the ECS instances automatically created by CCE to the Redis whitelist.

 3.5 Step Five: GuanceDB for Metrics